Edwin Gould Foundation For Children

 • Long-term partnerships are the norm: The foundation invests in 3-5 year relationships, not one-off grants.
 Be prepared to commit to a sustained partnership if selected.

-• Entrepreneurial leadership is critical: The foundation wants to invest in visionary leaders as much as organizations.
+• Entrepreneurial leadership is critical: The foundation wants to invest in visionary leaders as much as organisations.
 Your application should highlight the founder/leader's commitment, vision, and full-time dedication.

 • Join the community: Sign up for the EGF newsletter, attend any public events they host, and engage with their thought leadership content to build familiarity with the foundation's priorities.

-• Consider the Fellows Program as an entry point: For very early-stage organizations, the Fellows Program may be a more accessible entry point than the full Accelerator partnership.
+• Consider the Fellows Programme as an entry point: For very early-stage organisations, the Fellows Programme may be a more accessible entry point than the full Accelerator partnership.

 References